Burn the Sky

 The world

-During the final days of the second age of Gian civilisation, the planet Jorth had become a wasteland, leaving the factions to fight over pockets of resources.
+During the final days of the second age of Gaian civilisation, the planet Jorth had become a wasteland, leaving the factions to fight over pockets of resources.

 Megloinium bombs have left the surface in a nuclear winter.

-Burn the Sky starts as the third age of Gian civilisation begins.
+Burn the Sky starts as the third age of the Gaian civilisation begins.
 It follows the lives of Jayne and a few others who fight for freedom or their own power in a world filled with desolation.

 -